-Works are restricted to the made ground of the A9 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 4-days (combination of daytime and night time works).
-TM will involve single line closures, facilitated by TTLs.
+Works are restricted to the made ground of the A82 carriageway and traffic management will be designed in line with existing guidance.
+The proposed works are anticipated to last 5 days.
+Traffic management will likely consist of lane closures with convoy.
+Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.